 He also opened a call-box company, opening the way for several others to sprout across the city.

-wn law firm in 2007, partnered with some of the brightest lawyers in what is today known as Tibeingana & Co.
+It was time for Deox to return to his noble profession.
+He set up his own law firm in 2007, partnered with some of the brightest lawyers in what is today known as Tibeingana & Co.
 Advocates.

 Alongside law, he became a property developer, a real estate agent and construction worker.
 Was hired by UMEME, Uganda's only electricity distributor company to handle the technical aspects of customer care.